nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is `InternEase` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: UC01 Add an internship application entry**

+**MSS**

+1. User requests to add an internship applications.
+2. InternEase adds the internship application and displays a success message.

+    Use case ends.

+**Extensions**

+* 1a.
+The command format is invalid.
+    * 1a1.
+InternEase shows an error message and gives a specific suggestion on the correct command format.

+      Use case ends.

 **Use case: UC02 Add contact details of a company to an internship application**

 **MSS**